 Why Do Research

-Undergraduate research and creative projects involve the creation of new knowledge within the field and are one way in which undergraduate students work with faculty to move their learning forward.
+Undergraduate research, scholarly, and creative projects involve the creation of new knowledge within the field and are one way in which undergraduate students work with faculty to move their learning forward.
 These projects vary based on their department and field, but may take the form of art exhibitions, lab research, survey data analysis, and other forms of academic scholarship.
-The projects build on existing knowledge or techniques and seek to answer questions or contribue to methods of artistry.
+The projects build on existing knowledge or techniques and seek to answer questions or contribute to methods of artistry.

 Why do students get involved in undergraduate Research?